Fckroun/HTB_Walkthroughs/Noter/Noter.md

 <img src="./img/8.png">

-A username "user" which was useless and another one named "blue" which actually had some stored notes.
+A username "user" which was useless and another one named "blue" which had some stored notes.

-One note written by ftp_admin exposed the ftp username and password of blue.
+One note written by ftp_admin exposed the FTP username and password of blue.

 <img src="./img/9.png">

-I used these creds to access ftp on port 21.
-It had an empty directory and a pdf file which exposed the comapany's password policy.
+I used these creds to access FTP on port 21.
+It had an empty directory and a pdf file that exposed the company's password policy.
-Reading only the title, i thought i only had some additional specifications making password guessing easier, but it actually specified the way default passwords are generated.
+Reading only the title, i thought i only had some additional specifications making password guessing easier, but it specified the way default passwords are generated.

 <img src="./img/11.png">

-I tried to ftp using user:user@Noter! but it failed it made me think that it was just an account created by another HTB player.(i was so desperate that i tried root:root@Noter! too)
+I tried to FTP using user:user@Noter! but it failed it made me think that it was just an account created by another HTB player. (i was so desperate that i tried root:root@Noter! too)
-But there was a potential username which i didn't used yet, so i decided to give it a shot. ftp_admin:ftp_admin@Noter! was the one.
+But there was a potential username that i didn't use yet, so i decided to give it a shot. ftp_admin:ftp_admin@Noter! was the one.

 <img src="./img/12.png">